 While living in a world dominated by information, I am somewhat of a technological Luddite.
 My thoughts are summed up by a quote by E.F.
 Schumacher (Small is Beautiful) “The system of nature, of which man is a part, tends to be self-balancing, self-adjusting, self-cleansing.
 Not so with technology.”
 In my spare time I cook and collect cookbooks, build things, collect and restored woodworking tools, read books, and dabble in photography.

-During the school year I often give talks in schools in the Greater Toronto Area.
+During the school year I sometimes give talks in schools in the Greater Toronto Area.
 They can be anywhere from 30-60 minutes in length, and can either be one of the topics below, or more generally on careers in computer science.
 If you are a middle school or high school computer science teacher, and are interested, just send me an email.
 Topics include:

 - Debunking TV Technology – a fun look at computer vision technology as it relates to TV shows and movies.